hound-search/hound/README.md

 }
 ```

+A complete list of available config options can be found [here](docs/config-options.md).
 3. Run the Hound server with `houndd` in the same directory as your `config.json`.
 You should see output similar to:
 ```
 2015/03/13 09:07:42 Searcher started for statsd